 Certified Survey Maps

-1. Creates at least 2 but not more than 4 parcels or building sites, inclusive of the original remnant parcel, any one of which is less than 35 acres in size, by a division or by successive divisions of any part of the original parcel within a period of 5 years; or
+A certified survey map (minor land division) application is required for any division of land that: 1.
+Creates at least 2 but not more than 4 parcels or building sites, inclusive of the original remnant parcel, any one of which is less than 35 acres in size, by a division or by successive divisions of any part of the original parcel within a period of 5 years; or

-2. Divides a block, lot, or outlot within a recorded subdivision plat into at least 2 but not more 4 parcels or building sites, inclusive of the original remnant parcel, without changing the exterior boundaries of said plat or the exterior boundaries of blocks within the plat, and the division does not result in a subdivision.
+2. Divides a block, lot, or outlet within a recorded subdivision plat into at least 2 but not more 4 parcels or building sites, inclusive of the original remnant parcel, without changing the exterior boundaries of said plat or the exterior boundaries of blocks within the plat, and the division does not result in a subdivision.

-For the purpose of this Ordinance and in accordance with Sections 236.015(12)(bm) and 236.34(1)(ar) of the Statutes, a minor land division also includes a division of land into 6 or fewer parcels or lots, not including outlots, that may be created by a certified survey map for land zoned commercial, industrial, or mixed-use development (land in a B-1, B-2, B-3, B-4, B-5, BP-1, B-94, M-1, or M-2 zoning district).
+For the purpose of this Ordinance and in accordance with Sections 236.015(12)(bm) and 236.34(1)(ar) of the Statutes, a minor land division also includes a division of land into 6 or fewer parcels or lots, not including out lots, that may be created by a certified survey map for land zoned commercial, industrial, or mixed-use development (land in a B-1, B-2, B-3, B-4, B-5, BP-1, B-94, M-1 or M-2 zoning district).

-To promote the wise use, development, conservation, and protection of the soil, water, wetland, woodland and wildlife resources to achieve a balanced relationship between land use and development and the supporting and sustaining natural resource base and to protect the public health, safety, aesthetics and general welfare of citizens of the county.
+To promote the wise use, development, conservation, and protection of the soil, water, wetland, woodland, and wildlife resources to achieve a balanced relationship between land use and development and the supporting and sustaining natural resource base and to protect the public health, safety, aesthetics and general welfare of citizens of the county.

-A pre-conference meeting is required with County development staff and town officials to review a sketch plan or concept plan and to discuss the storm water review process prior to submitting a certified survey map.
+A pre-conference meeting is required with County development staff and town officials to review a sketch plan or concept plan and to discuss the stormwater review process prior to submitting a certified survey map.

-- Certified Survey Map Information and Procedures
+- Certified Survey Map Information and Procedures (PDF)

 - Checklist for Stormwater Management and Construction Erosion Control Plans

-You can anticipate that the storm water review process will take approximately six to eight weeks upon submittal of a completed stormwater plan.
+You can anticipate that the stormwater review process will take approximately six to eight weeks upon submittal of a completed stormwater plan.
 Each additional submittal will take approximately six to eight weeks.